 We do not regulate:

-- subcutaneous injections of muscle relaxing substances that are used to improve appearance, like Botox®
+- subcutaneous injections of muscle relaxing substances used to alter appearance, like Botox®

-- subcutaneous injections of substances such as dermal fillers
+- subcutaneous injections of substances used to alter appearance, like dermal fillers

 - chemical peels